 11. Ziquang Night Market (自強夜市)

 The night market comes alive when the sun goes down.
 Food vendors set up their food carts along Linya 2nd Rd, in front of the existing shops, while scooters continue to zoom through the street.
-Yes, pedestrian and motorcycles share the same road, so be careful where you walk.
+Yes, pedestrians and motorcycles share the same road, so be careful where you walk.

 If you want to eat what locals eat, then you must visit this underrated night market.
 And in my opinion, this is the best night market in Kaohsiung.